agSidharth/encyst_samples/README.md

 * Use `pip install tqdm`

 ## General Instructions
-`python main_viz.py factor_mnist all --encyst --natural --rate 0.05 --samples 5 --seed 62 --iter 4500 --model net` to generate the encyst samples
+`python main_viz.py factor_mnist --encyst --rate 0.05 --samples 5 --iter 4500 --seed 62` to generate the random encyst samples
-* --natural for sample vectors are taken from standard dataset
+* --artificial for sample vectors are taken from random latent vectors in samples pool of generator
 * --rate is the proportional to the factor of noise included at each step
 * --samples that need to be generated per dimension.
-* --seed is to change the sample generated
+* --seed is the seed for random generation
 * --the maximum iterations till which we are going to see a label change.
-* --model = net is only working currently.
 * --arch_path,--model_path are understandable and default values might be suffiencient to use.

 `python encyst_samples.py --seed <seed> --show` to test the watermark on the results..
 * --seed <seed>  to give the seed to change the refernce natural images by which we are going to compare our lpips alexnet loss.
-* --show_imgs to see the image of each naturally verified images.
+* --show to see the image of each naturally verified images.
 * --arch_path,--model_path,--attack_model_path,--watermark_path are understood, default values will work most of the time, watermark path will change when different vae is used.

 ## Note for the user.